 “If the kindest souls were rewarded with the longest lives, then dogs would outlive us all.” – Unknown

 Community Outreach Coordinator

-Kathryn utilizes her background in marketing and event planning to bridge the gap between the giving arm of the business and the community.
-She is a certified Animal Care Advisor and has a heart for animals both locally and internationally.
+Collette utilizes her experience in marketing to bridge the gap between the giving arm of the business and the community.
+She has had a love for animals since childhood that motivates her commitment to JO Gives and the animals we serve.

 Director of Operations

-Gunar uses his background in international business management to ensure that each donation's potential is maximized.
-With the proper system and workflow he uses top of the line strategies to make the most out of our donations.
+Gunar uses his background in international business management to ensure that each donation’s potential is maximized.
+With the proper system and workflow, he uses advanced strategies to make the most out of our donations.